-Through exploring the concept of how many voices an artist may have the Shouting Mute, who has to use a computerised voice to speak, wanted to use different mediums to create a visual language to support his monotoned electronic voice and the poetry he writes.
-By using movement, performance, puppetry, film and music different styles of ‘voices’ were created to explore the relationships we have in the world.
+Through exploring the concept of how many voices an artist may have, The Shouting Mute, who has to use a computerised voice to speak, wanted to use different mediums to create a visual language to support his monotone electronic voice and the poetry he writes.
+By using movement, performance, puppetry, film and music, different styles of ‘voices’ were created to explore the relationships we have in the world.

-During the R&D period The Shouting Mute initially explored actors taking over his voice and performing his poetry using different accents and vocal ranges to bring a new voice to his words.
-But by taking out his electronic voice completely it lost an aspect of himself and it became difficult to see his world.
+During the research and development period, The Shouting Mute initially explored actors taking over his voice and performing his poetry using different accents and vocal ranges to bring a new voice to his words.
+But by taking out his electronic voice completely, the performance lost an aspect of his unique voice and it became difficult to see his world.
 So he reintroduced his voice and performance alongside that of performers to create a dialogue within his poetry.

 The Next Step